Embrace Scotland’s Westernmost Remote Islands

 *Walking: 4 Hours plus breaks, 12km, undulating; Overnight South Uist

 This morning we catch the ferry across the sea of the Minch all the way to Oban, a 4 hour journey which takes us through the islands of the Inner Hebrides and the Sound of Mull to mainland Scotland.
-Our onwards drive south rewards us with a very different beauty of inland lakes and forested mountains of Loch Lomond and Trossachs National Park before we reach Glasgow.
+Our onwards drive south rewards us with a very different beauty of inland lakes and forested mountains of Loch Lomond and Trossachs National Park before we reach Stirling.